Current Beach Conditions

 Red Tide Update

 Current reports indicate there are no red tide conditions in any areas of Lee County.
-According to the Florida Department of Health, there are no beach closures at this time.
+According to the Florida Department of Health, there are no beach closures due to red tide at this time.

 The most recent Red Tide Report from the Florida Fish and Wildlife Conservation Commission can be seen here.